jacobgil/jacobgil.github.io/_posts/2020-12-31-exploring-explainability-for-vision-transformers.md

 #### We have multiple attention heads.
 What do we do about them?

 The Attention rollout paper suggests taking the average of the heads.
-As we will see, it can make sense using other choices: like the minimum, the maximum, using different weights.
+As we will see, it can make sense using other choices: like the minimum, the maximum, or using different weights.